robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 "Just a quick note: what you repaired, and why."

-Charlie turned his head at her with a slight frown.
+Charlie turned his head.

-"*Why*.
-That's because the gusset was coming apart?"
+"The *Why*.
+Because the gusset was coming apart?"

-"No, you repaired leggings because chemise and petticoats do not keep an actress warm."
+"No, because chemise and petticoats do not always keep an actress warm."

 Charlie opened the ledger.